soerenkoehler/go-simpson/README.md

 ### Release Options ###

 ```
---latest
+-l, --latest
 ```

 When this option is given and the Github Action is triggered by a push onto a branch head, Simpson will tag, build and create a release named `latest`.

 **Warning:** The tag `latest` will change with every push.
 While fetching or pulling tags your local Git client will fail with the error: